haifaalrabeeah/Yam-1/README.md

 **C++** which is also the source code of the hardware, it can be found in *Arduino.ino*.

-**JavaScript** which is the source code of the application deployed on fitbit in order send heart rate readings, it can be found in *Fitbit Heart App*
+**JavaScript** which is the source code of the application deployed on fitbit in order send heart rate readings, it can be found in *Fitbit Heart App*.

+**Cumulocity IoT Platform** collecting, managing, and visualizing sensory data retained in the operational database.

+**Firebase** used the real-time database to integrate it with Flutter.

 **The main libraries used for flutter are:**